Eat Smart - Get Fit

 What does the Eat Smart - Get Fit program cost?

-Please call Monica Wacker at 308-344-8539 for the current price of enrollment.
+Please call Terrie Unger at 308-344-8539 for the current price of enrollment.
 We also recommend that you ask your insurance provider if the National Diabetes Prevention Program is covered in your insurance plan.
 Scholarships are also available based on income.

 Class Dates and Registration